(Following is a memorandum sent to the Deputy Senior Advisor of III Corps by the Deputy Senior Advisor of 5th Division).

 3. (C) The recent enlarged area of operations (AO) assumed by the 5th Division increased the area of territorial responsibility which has hampered the operational efficiency of the Division.
 The 5th Division is required to spread their forces over an area formerly occupied by two US Divisions and a US Armored Cavalry Regiment.
 This problem is compounded due to the fact that an ARVN Division is considerably smaller and has less combat power than an equivalent US Infantry Division.

 4. (C) The turnover of large US Base Camp to ARVN taxes the capability of the ARVN units to operate them.
-The size of most of these US bases dictates an inordinate number of ARVN forces to be committed for static security therereby limiting the number of personnel available for field operations.
-ARVN units are gradually reducing the size of the defensive perimeters of these bases so they can effectiverly be defended by a minimum number of personnel.
+The size of most of these US bases dictates an inordinate number of ARVN forces to be committed for static security thereby limiting the number of personnel available for field operations.
+ARVN units are gradually reducing the size of the defensive perimeters of these bases so they can effectively be defended by a minimum number of personnel.

 5. (C) The turnover of US communication facilities to the ARVN will not cause them undue problems as long as the required equipment is provided for them.
 It is causing some inconvenience for the US Advisors however, and will continue to do so until the Advisors become familiar with the ARVN system.